YourOnly-One/content/content/snoworld/en-ph/blog/posts/2023/20230429-reaction-duty-after-school-alternate-endings.markdown

 1. The War Continues
 1. Killed by the Spheres

 The other three potential endings?
-I invite you over to read {{% quote type="work" lang="en" %}}[Duty After School: Exploring Alternate Endings for the Heart-Wrenching K-Drama](https://www.moving-stories.net/duty-after-school-exploring-alternate-endings-for-the-heart-wrenching-k-drama/){{% /quote %}} by {{% quote type="name" lang="en" %}}JasonMay{{% /quote %}}.
+I invite you over to read {{% quote type="work" lang="en" %}}[Duty After School: Exploring Alternate Endings for the Heart-Wrenching K-Drama](https://www.moving-stories.net/duty-after-school-exploring-alternate-endings-for-the-heart-wrenching-k-drama/){{% /quote %}} by {{% quote type="name" lang="en" %}}DikshaG{{% /quote %}}.
 You would probably pick one of those three other potential endings.

 ---